 While the lineup is under wraps right now, it should prove to be impressive, boasting a commingling between Africa’s electronic music scene and other musicians and artists from around the globe.

-Last year, international artists such as Ron Morelli, DJ Tennis, Terekke, YokoO, Mind Against, Magda, Lee Burridge, SIS and many others honored to open this first edition.
-We still remember the djs Amê and dOP who, in collaboration with Gnawa musicians, gave us an unprecedented performance giving rise to an exclusive concert, both hypnotic and surprising.
+International performers including Ron Morelli, DJ Tennis, Terekke, YokoO, Mind Against, Magda, Lee Burridge, SIS, and many others were privileged to start this inaugural conference the previous year.
+We still recall the djs Amê and dOP who, together with Gnawa musicians, gave us an exceptional performance that gave rise to a unique concert that was both hypnotic and unexpected.